BC

 Conclusion

-This 279% VA ROI demonstrates the transformative potential of strategic virtual assistant investment.
+This projected ~279% VA ROI demonstrates the transformative potential of strategic virtual assistant investment.
 This return aligns with positive outcomes reported by coaching professionals who implement systematic VA support.
-Key success factors include treating integration as strategic business investment, systematic implementation, and continuous optimization.
+Key success factors include treating integration as strategic investment in professional virtual assistant services, systematic implementation, and continuous optimization.

 Timeline Expectations: